-- 2.6.2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the district's education program or activity; - 2.6.3.
-Sexual assault, as defined in 20 U.S.C. which § 1092(f)(6)(A)(v), means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation: - 2.6.3.1.
-Sex Offenses, Forcible-Any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent. - 2.6.3.1.1.
-Rape-(Except Statutory Rape) The carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - 2.6.3.1.2.
-Sodomy-Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - 2.6.3.1.3.
-Sexual Assault With An Object-To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - 2.6.3.1.4.
-Fondling-The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity
+Sexual assault meaning an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation;

+Sex Offenses, Forcible-Any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent.

+- Rape-(Except Statutory Rape) The carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - Sodomy-Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity - Sexual Assault With An Object-To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity

+Fondling-The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

-- 2.6.3.2.
-Sex Offenses, Non-forcible-(Except Prostitution Offenses) Unlawful, non-forcible sexual intercourse. - 2.6.3.2.1.
-Incest-Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law - 2.6.3.2.2.
-Statutory Rape-Non-Forcible sexual intercourse with a person who is under the statutory age of consent - 2.6.4.
-Dating violence, as defined in 34 U.S.C. § 12291(a), which means violence committed by a person- - 2.6.4.1. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.6.4.2. where the existence of such a relationship shall be determined based on a consideration of the following factors: - 2.6.4.2.1.
-The length of the relationship. - 2.6.4.2.2.
-The type of relationship. - 2.6.4.2.3.
-The frequency of interaction between the persons involved in the relationship. - 2.6.5.
-Domestic violence, as defined in 34 U.S.C. § 12291(a), which includes felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding and, in the case of victim services, includes the use or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who-
+Sex Offenses, Non-forcible-(Except Prostitution Offenses) Unlawful, non-forcible sexual intercourse.

+- Incest-Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law - Statutory Rape-Non-Forcible sexual intercourse with a person who is under the statutory age of consent

+Dating violence meaning violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be determined based on a consideration of the length and type of relationship and the frequency of interaction between the persons involved in the relationship;

+Domestic violence meaning felony or misdemeanor crimes committed by a person who:

-- 2.6.5.1. is a current or former spouse or intimate partner of the victim, or person similarly situated to a spouse of the victim; - 2.6.5.2. is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; - 2.6.5.3. shares a child in common with the victim; or - 2.6.5.4. commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction. - 2.6.6.
-Stalking, as defined in 34 U.S.C. § 12291(a), which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to- - 2.6.6.1. fear for his or her safety or the safety of others; or - 2.6.6.2. suffer substantial emotional distress.
+- Is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction of the school district, or a person similarly situated to a spouse of the victim; - Is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; - Shares a child in common with the victim; or - Commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction

+Stalking meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress.